How to get rid of thistle from your vegetable garden

 It’s important to keep in mind that lemon juice or vinegar are not selective herbicides and can damage or kill any plant it comes into contact with.
 Therefore, use caution when applying the solution, making sure to avoid your precious plants in the vicinity.

-Cutting the thistle
+Cutting the Thistles

 However, it’s important to note that cutting alone may not completely eradicate thistles, especially if the plant has already set seeds or has a well-established root system.